Detection Engineer vs. GRC Analyst

 GRC Analyst

-A GRC Analyst typically has a degree in business administration, accounting, or a related field.
-They may also have certifications in relevant risk management strategies, such as Certified in Risk and Information Systems Control (CRISC), Certified Information Systems Auditor (CISA), or Certified Information Security Manager (CISM).
+• Certifications such as Certified in Risk and Information Systems Control (CRISC), Certified Information Systems Auditor (CISA), or Certified Information Security Manager (CISM) are beneficial.

 Tools and Software Used